donkevlar/Bookshelf-Traveller/README.md

 ```

 ### Unraid
-Visit the community applications (CA) store and follow the instructions.
+Visit the community applications (CA) store and search for the template name listed below, click install and insert your discord and ABS tokens respectively and enjoy!

 *Template Name:* `Bookshelf-Traveller`